 Adapted from Canyon Ranch Nourish – indulgently healthy cuisine

 This is a wholesome filling dinner.
 If there are any leftovers, they can be used to create other dishes during the week.
 The chicken can be cut into strips and added to a salad for lunch, and the bean sauce can be used over tofu or brown rice.
+In fact, try baking tofu in the chili powder sauce instead of the chicken.
 There’s a lot of leeway in terms of the spiciness.
 My family likes it on the relatively bland side, but it can be made as spicy as you like.

 Served with a small salad and a side of quinoa, it makes a great dinner.
 We love cilantro, but if you think it tastes like soap, as many people do (it’s genetically determined), you can try using another herb you like.
 I might try basil.

 Ingredients for the sauce:

 4 Tbsp diced yellow onion